AI Is Redefining What \"Senior Engineer\" Means

 Both are valuable.
 Both require real expertise.
 Neither looks much like today's senior engineer.

-The meta-lesson
+The through-line

 Looking at my own career, from iOS architecture at Google to building frameworks at Dropbox and Reddit to directing engineering teams, the through-line has never been "I write the best Swift" or "I write the best Python."
-It's always been system thinking.
-How do the pieces fit together?
-Where are the right boundaries?
-What should we not build?
+It's always been system thinking: how the pieces fit together, where the right boundaries are, what we should not build.
+That wasn't intentional.
+I just kept getting pulled toward the problems upstream of code, and those upstream problems are exactly what AI can't solve.

 I got promoted to senior not because I wrote elegant Swift, but because I knew when a coordinator pattern would save three months of refactoring later and when it would just add indirection nobody needed.
 That judgment came from years of watching both approaches play out.
 The question for the industry is how we develop that judgment in the next generation of engineers when AI shortcuts the experiences that used to build it.